watson-developer-cloud/arduino-personality-insights-badge-demo/README.md

 pip install --target /mnt/sda1/python-packages requests==2.5.3 # outdated release of requests that works on Yun's outdated python version
 ```

-### Wiring:

-You'll need to connect a display such as [this one](https://www.adafruit.com/products/358) -
-note that on the Yun, the only SPI pins are on the ICSP header, so you'll need a female
-connector on at least two of your wires.

 ### Bringing it all together: